filecoin-project/lassie/docs/HTTP_SPEC.md

 ## Introduction

 The Lassie HTTP Daemon is an HTTP interface for retrieving CAR files from the Filecoin network.
-It fetches content via CIDs over a number of possible protocols, choosing the best protocol for the job.
+It fetches content via CIDs over the GraphSync and Bitswap protocols.

 ## Specification

 ### `GET /ipfs/{cid}[?params]`

-Retrieves from peers that have the given CID content, downloading as a CAR file.
+Retrieves from peers that have the content identified by the given root CID, streaming the DAG in the response in [CAR (v1)](https://ipld.io/specs/transport/car/carv1/) format.

 #### Request